Dog paw burn is caused by walking on hot surfaces, bitter cold surfaces, or harsh chemicals – like fertilizer or ice melt.

 Dog Paw Balm

 If your Dachshund won’t wear dog boots, try some dog paw balm instead.
 I use PawTection Dog Paw Balmon both of my Dachshunds.
-They don’t mind it when I apply the balm to their paw pads right before their daily walk.

 Similar to the chap stick we use on our lips, dog paw balm acts as a barrier to protect your Dachshund’s paw pads from drying out and cracking.